wjbartol/galasa/README.md

 - `DEBUG` - Optional.
 Defaults to 0 (off)
 - `GPG_PASSPHRASE` - Used to sign and verify artifacts during the build

 ## How to use the plugin
+Here we discuss how to use the maven plugin when building Galasa test projects.

 ### Building a test catalog for a Java bundle